-A biodiversity conservation licence may be granted under Part 2 of the Biodiversity Conservation Act 2016 that permits handlers to legally catch and release possums from commercial and residential homes and backyards in accordance with the Office of Environment and Heritage possum management policy.
+A biodiversity conservation licence may be granted under Part 2 of the Biodiversity Conservation Act 2016 that permits handlers to legally catch and release possums from commercial and residential homes and backyards in accordance with the Department of Planning, Industry and Environment possum management policy.
 Possum handlers operate under strict licence conditions to ensure human safety and protect animal welfare.

 Possum management policy